 - Brussel sprouts

-If you like rice, try decreasing the amount of rice on your plate and replace the rice with more veggies in a stir-fry.
-Or try making cauliflower rice.
+- If you like rice, try decreasing the amount of rice on your plate and replace the rice with more veggies in a stir-fry or cauliflower rice.

 Get creative!
 Always look for ways to add more vegetables to your meal.